Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 6: Submit additional payment details

-If the shopper performed additional action (e.g. redirect) in the previous step, you need to make `submitAdditionalPaymentDetailsRequest` in order to complete the payment.
+If the shopper performed an additional action (e.g. redirect, threeDS2Fingerprint) in the [Step-5](#step-5-make-a-payment), you need to make `submitAdditionalPaymentDetailsRequest` in order to complete the payment.

-Collect information from the previous step and [update commercetools payment](https://docs.commercetools.com/http-api-projects-payments#update-payment) with `submitAdditionalPaymentDetailsRequest` custom field.
-The information is available either in `state.data.details` from the `onAdditionalDetails` event or, for redirects, the parameters you received when the shopper was redirected back to your website.
+Pass the generated component data to your merchant server, the data is available either in `state.data` from the `onAdditionalDetails` event or, for redirects, the parameters you received when the shopper redirected back to your website.

-> Refer Adyen's [/payments/details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/payments/details) request to check all possible request payload parameters.

 ```json
 {